ipspace/blog/content/posts/2021/10/repost-bfd-gr.md

 ---
+date: 2021-10-26 06:52:00+00:00
+series:
+- ha-switching
+tags:
+- IP routing
+- high availability
-title: "Interactions Between BFD and Graceful Restart"
+title: Interactions Between BFD and Graceful Restart
-date: 2021-10-26 06:52:00
-tags: [ IP routing, high availability ]
-series: ha-switching
 ---
 _We have school holidays this week, so I'm reposting wonderful comments that would otherwise be lost somewhere in the page margins.
 Today: Dmitry Perets on the [interactions between BFD and GR](https://blog.ipspace.net/2021/10/graceful-restart-bfd.html#804)_.